gjhenrique/yafl/README.md

 ## Modes API

-Create a file in `$HOME/.config/yaml/config.toml` with the following options
+Create a file in `$HOME/.config/yaml/config.toml` with the following options:

 ``` toml
 # bookmark is the mode key